fredfort/angular_bootstrap/README.md

 5. Check out the project at `http://localhost:9000/apps/index.html`

 ## Build
-- Running `grunt build` will build the project into the dist directory.
+- Running `grunt build` builds the project into the dist directory.
-- Running `grunt staging` will build the staging project into the dist directory.
+- Running `grunt staging` builds the staging project into the dist directory.
-- Running `grunt production` will build the production project into the dist directory.
+- Running `grunt production` builds the production project into the dist directory.

-## Testing
+## Unit Testing

-Running `grunt test` will run the unit tests with karma.
+Running `grunt test` runs the unit tests with karma.

+## End to end Testing

+Install protractor
+`npm install -g protractor`

+Download the selenium standalone server `webdriver-manager update`

+`webdriver-manager start`
+`grunt protractor` open a browser and run the end to end tests with protractor(selenium).